jistr/mobvious/README.md

 *This is just a very basic way of setting up Mobvious.
-If you want to detect tablets separately, or let the user manually switch between interface versions of your app, or do some funnier stuff, see sections Detection Process and Detection Strategies.*
+If you want to detect tablets separately, or let the user manually switch between interface versions of your app, or do some funnier stuff, see sections Detection Process, Example Configurations and Detection Strategies.*

 ## Detection Process